flauwekeul/workshop-rxjs-breakout/README.md

    * `brickIndex`: the index of the collided brick
    * `hasCollidedVertically`: whether the collision took place on the vertical sides of a brick.
 If this is `false`, the collision was on the top or bottom of a brick.
 The ball needs to change direction differently depending on this value.
 2. When the ball hits a brick, change the ball's direction similar to when the ball hits the left or right screen sides or when the ball hits the top of the screen.
 Also increase the ball's speed by multiplying it with `BALL_SPEED_INCREASE`.
 3. When the ball hits a brick, the brick should be removed.
-First rename `createBricksStream()` to `createBricksSubject()` and make it return a Subject (what kind?) instead of an observable.
+First rename `createBricksStream()` to `createBricksSubject()` and make it return a BehaviorSubject instead of an observable.
 A new array of bricks (with the collided brick removed) can now be send to `bricks$`.

 ### Step 7: Miss the paddle, reset the ball